This post is also available in: 简体中文 (Chinese (Simplified))

-For other certificate, you will require to get AVA prior approval via email.
+For other certificate, you will require to get SFA prior approval via email.

-If your food product is not fall under AVA category, you are required to apply for HSA license or any other applicable license.
+If your food product is not fall under SFA category, you are required to apply for HSA license or any other applicable license.

 Certain high-technology items are subject to export control by the exporting country and the Singapore importer may be asked to provide an Import Certificate and Delivery Verification (ICDV) by the exporter.
 Importers can apply for an ICDV from Singapore Customs.
 Items covered by an ICDV must be imported into Singapore directly, and are not to be diverted to other countries.